Harris-Miller/node-eslint-config-harris/README.md

 ## Recommended Configs

-### eslint-config-harris/web-recommended
+### eslint-config-harris/web

 This export bundles the default, and es6 features together with web globals.
-Intended for Babel projects to be compiled down to es5 for web
+Intended for Babel projects to be compiled down to es5 for web.
+This includes react and import statements.

 1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": "eslint-config-harris/web-recommended" to your .eslintrc`
+2. add `"extends": "eslint-config-harris/web" to your .eslintrc`

-### eslint-config-harris/node-recommended
+### eslint-config-harris/node

 This export bundles the default, node, and es6 features together.
-Recommended for node 6+ applications, where you're not Babel
+This does not include es6 imports.
+If you are using babel on your BE, add the import config below.

 1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": "eslint-config-harris/node-recommended" to your .eslintrc`

-### eslint-config-harris/react-recommended

-This export bundles all the individual configs and is designed for babel-transpiled React applications

-1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": "eslint-config-harris/react-recommended" to your .eslintrc`

-## Individual Configs

-### eslint-config-harris

-The default export contains all ESLint rules for ES5.

-1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": "eslint-config-harris" to your .eslintrc`

-### eslint-config-harris/browser

-Adds Browser support and environmental variables
-This config will add all browser globals, e.g. `window`, `document`, etc., as well as `jQuery` and `$`

-1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": ["eslint-config-harris", "eslint-config-harris/browser"]` to your .eslintrc`

-### eslint-config-harris/es6

-Lints ES6.
-Recommended to always be used in conjunction with the default.
-Includes experimental Babel features This config will add `es6` to eslint's environments option, and the ecmaVersion to `6` under parserOptions

-1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": ["eslint-config-harris", "eslint-config-harris/es6"]` to your .eslintrc`

-### eslint-config-harris/node

-Adds Node support and rules for Node specific javascript This config will add `node` to eslint's environments option

-1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": ["eslint-config-harris", "eslint-config-harris/node"]` to your .eslintrc`
+2. add `"extends": "eslint-config-harris/node" to your .eslintrc`

 ### eslint-config-harris/import

 Adds support for es6 modules (import, export).
-Purposely seperate from es6 because current versions of Node support almost all es6 features except modules
+Purposely seperate from es6 because current versions of Node support almost all es6 features except modules.
+(Note: this will only work if web or node is also included in your eslintrc extends)

 1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": ["eslint-config-harris", "eslint-config-harris/import"]` to your .eslintrc`
+2. add `"extends": ["eslint-config-harris/node", "eslint-config-harris/import"]` to your .eslintrc`

-### eslint-config-harris/react
+### eslint-config-harris/filenames

-Adds support for React and JSX syntax.
-It does NOT defaultly add es6 features however, that needs to be added separately
+Adds support for linting the filenames and the name of the variables exported by the file.
+(Note: this will only work if web or node is also included in your eslintrc extends)

 1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": ["eslint-config-harris", "eslint-config-harris/react"]` to your .eslintrc`
+2. add `"extends: "["eslint-config-harris/node", "eslint-config-harris/filenames"]`

-### eslint-config-harris/react-a11y
+### eslint-config-harris/typescript

-Adds support for linting a11y rules on JSX elements
+Adds support for linting typescript files. ts and tsx files are supported.
+(Note: this will only work if web or node is also included in your eslintrc extends)

 1. `npm install --save-dev eslint-config-harris`
-2. add `"extends: "["eslint-config-harris", "eslint-config-harris/react-a11y"]`

-### eslint-config-harris/filenames

-Adds support for linting the filenames and the name of the variables exported by the file

-1. `npm install --save-dev eslint-config-harris`
-2. add `"extends: "["eslint-config-harris", "eslint-config-harris/filenames"]`
+2. add `"extends": ["eslint-config-harris/node", "eslint-config-harris/typescript"]` to your .eslintrc`

 ## no-console

 Allowing or denying no-console is debated fiercly.
 With the exception of specific circumstances, I don't think console.logs should be used in the final code of any web app.
 For a node app however, it completely depends on what you're building.
 Obviously, you might want to console.log for, well, logging purpposes for say a web server to watch while developing.
 And you'd obviously want to use it if you're writing a CLI program.
 For this set of lint rules, I've choosen the lowest comment denominator and am keeping no-console as a 'warning'.
 I think it's best to override it for use on a case-by-case basis and will leave it up to the user to decide.
 By default however, no-console is turned off in the test-modifications rule set, as described below.

 ## Using with test frameworks

-### eslint-config-harris/test-modifications

-Modifies certain rules (more specifically, turns off certain rules) that make sense in a testing environment versus your source code.
-This config file does not include environments for any specific test framework, that is left upto the individual user

-1. `npm install --save-dev eslint-config-harrs`
-2. add `"extends": ["eslint-config-harris", "eslint-config-harris/test-modifications"] to your .eslintrc in your test folder`

 For your specific test framwork, in your test/.eslintrc file add
 ```